Props: A

 Step 1

-Mark off what represents a batting box and the bases as you would if playing a game of baseball or softball somewhere other than on a baseball diamond.
+what represents a batting box and the bases as you would if playing a game of baseball or softball somewhere other than on a

 Step 2

-Divide the players into two equal teams with creative names.
+players into two equal teams with creative names.
 Toss a coin to see who bats first.
-Each team appoints a scorer to keep track of their score.
+Each team appoints a scorer to keep track of

 Step 3